 These symptoms require emergency treatment.

 The exact causes of hypertension are unknown.
-However, we do know that hypertension is more common in older people than younger people and is seen more frequently in people of African and Caribbean descent.
-Genetics and family history can also play a role in whether or not a person will develop high blood pressure.
+However, we do know that hypertension is more common in older people than younger people.
+It is also seen more frequently in people of African and Caribbean descent.
+Genetics and family history can play a role too.

 Overall, there are many different factors that contribute to high blood pressure.
 The following behaviours play a big part in the development of hypertension: